Health & Behavioral Sciences

 Visit a variety of non-governmental organizations (NGOs), multinational enterprises (MNEs) and educational institutions to learn about women's roles and the leadership challenges women are addressing in the contexts of business, politics, education and culture.

 Gain a general perspective on early childhood development and special education services in Costa Rica.
 Examine services offered in Costa Rican institutions and how they are similar or different across contexts and cultures.

-Shadow doctors in Madrid for four days per week (for 20+ hours) over a six week period and learn first-hand about an international publicly-funded healthcare system.
+Spend the summer in Spain or Italy shadowing doctors four days per week (for 20+ hours) over a 4 or 6 week period and learn first-hand about an international publicly-funded healthcare system.